wikimedia/operations-gitlab-ansible/README.md

 * List of available playbook parameters can be found in `gitlab_server/defaults/main.yml` file
 * Before running Ansible playbook it needs checking the ability of ssh-ing the target hosts and have sudo permissions there
 * To run Ansible playbook just execute `install-gitlab-server.sh` script
+* Public sign in should be disabled manually in the UI after installation

 ## Automated GitLab Runner installation